n3rdopolis/rebeccablackos/README.txt

     It will give you a shell running with your UID, the password wil be the same as your password, but within the hosted system.

-    It requires unionfs-fuse,squashfs-tools, dialog and zenity to be installed, all of which the script tries to install automatically by trying to figure out your distro's package manager.
-It also needs either konsole, gnome-terminal OR a standard x-terminal-emulator.
+    It requires dialog or zenity to be installed, and it also needs either konsole, gnome-terminal OR a standard x-terminal-emulator.

 How to use Wayland:
     The loginmanagerdisplay greeter is weston based, where you can select your desired wayland based desktop.